Silambarasan: Music

 Silambarasan has frequently worked as a playback singer in the Tamil film industry.
-He first sang in Sonnal Thaan Kaadhala and went on to sing over 90 songs for various composers.
+He first sang in Samsara Sangeetham (credited as chorus) and went on to sing over 90 songs for various composers.
 He predominantly sings in his own films and has collaborated mostly with his friend and fellow composer Yuvan Shankar Raja.
 Silambarasan also wrote the lyrics for several songs of his films.

 On 27 December 2011, Silambarasan released the non-film single "Love Anthem For World Peace and Love" to promote world peace.

-In 2013, he sang Diamond Girl in Tollywood film Baadshah directed by Srinu Vaitla starring Jr. NTR and Kajal Aggarwal.
+In 2013, he sang "Diamond Girl" in the Telugu film Baadshah directed by Srinu Vaitla starring Jr. NTR and Kajal Aggarwal.
 This was his first venture in Telugu music.

 He stated in the summer of 2015 that he would collaborate with Yuvan Shankar Raja to release the non-film single titled "Karma".

-He Composed Music and Background score for the film Sakka Podu Podu Raja featuring Santhanam in the lead role.
+He composed the music and background score for the film Sakka Podu Podu Raja featuring Santhanam in the lead role.

+Personal life

+Relationships

+His relationships and personal life have been highly subjected by tabloids.
+During the shooting of Vallavan (2006), he was in a relationship with his co-actress, Nayanthara.
+However, they broke up by the time the film released, and their relationship was announced a year after they broke up, after he posted photos of them together, which later created a huge controversy.
+They remained civil and later worked together in Idhu Namma Aalu (2016).

+During the shooting of Vaalu (2015), he was in a relationship with his co-actress, Hansika Motwani.
+However, they too broke up a year later, but remained mutual and he even made a cameo appearance in her film Maha (2022).

 Controversies

-Silambarasan has been the subject of several controversies, primarily due to his outspoken nature.
+In the 2010s, Silambarasan was involved in a number of public controversies primarily related to professional and legal issues.
+Reports from film producers cited scheduling conflicts and project delays involving the actor.
+One notable case was with Passion Movie Makers, related to the unreleased film Arasan, for which he had received an advance payment.
+In 2018, the Madras High Court directed Silambarasan to return the advance, following the producers’ complaint.

+In December 2015, Silambarasan faced public backlash after the release of a private music track, unofficially known as the "Beep Song", which was alleged to contain misogynistic language.
+The incident drew criticism from several public figures, and a police case was filed against the actor and music composer Anirudh Ravichander, although the latter denied involvement in the track.

+Following these events, Silambarasan took a break from acting and underwent a personal and professional transformation beginning in 2020.
+He lost significant weight and adopted a more disciplined lifestyle, which he credited to spiritual practices and renewed focus.
+His comeback was marked by critically and commercially successful films such as Maanaadu (2021), Vendhu Thanindhathu Kaadu (2022), and Pathu Thala (2023).
+Media outlets and industry professionals praised his renewed professionalism and consistent work ethic.